The sale of my seahorse card and this local seahorse news has made this week a surprisingly seahorsey week for me.

-The local news today was that no seahorses have been seen in dives along the Studland coastline in Dorset, since 2018, when a dead one was found.
+The local news today was that the last seahorse seen along the Studland coastline in Dorset, was a dead seahorse, spotted by divers back in 2018.

-The seahorses have been missing for the past two years, but a recent survey dive revealed no fewer than 16 of them, including pregnant males and even a juvenile born this year.
+Seahorses have been missing from our Dorset coastline for the past two years but a recent survey dive, revealed no fewer than 16 of them, including pregnant males and even one juvenile born this year.
 This is the largest number found in a single dive at the site since the Seahorse Trust began monitoring at Studland in 2008.
-It is possible this is due to the Corona virus and the lack of human activity in the area for the past months: boats, with anchors being thrown overboard, bathers etc damaging their habitat.
+It is excellent news, and it is possibly all due to the Corona virus.

-Whilst there I discovered a tank containing a lone seahorse: an accidental by-catch by local fishermen and one of our precious and endangered seahorses, which had been caught off the Dorset coast.
+Whilst there I discovered a tank containing a lone seahorse: one of our precious and endangered seahorses; an accidental by-catch caught off the Dorset coast by a local fishermen.

-I feel quite strongly that it is wrong to keep any creature in captivity and isolation, and for this reason wished he could be returned to his natural environment.
+I feel very strongly that it is wrong to keep any creature in captivity and isolation, and for this reason wished that this particular seahorse could be returned to his natural environment.

 For my Seahorse painting I spent a number of hours observing and sketching the seahorse for my underwater scene.

-As seahorses live in shallow waters, my underwater scene includes sea creatures that inhabit the seahorse world: limpets, mussels, acorn barnacles, a brittle star, a prickly cockle, light-bulb sea squirts, beadlet snakelocks and jewel anemones, a featherstar, and a common starfish.
+As seahorses live in shallow waters, my underwater scene includes the all important eel grass, along with the sea creatures that inhabit the seahorse world: limpets, mussels, acorn barnacles, a brittle star, a prickly cockle, light-bulb sea squirts, beadlet snakelocks and jewel anemones, a featherstar, and a common starfish.